-- review current civics education offerings in Miami-Dade County Public Schools; - 2. evaluate and consider the feasibility to: - a. expand the Project Citizen program to include third and fourth grade students; - b. expand the We The People program to all high school students; - c. develop and establish the Citizenship Professional Development Summer Institute during the Summer of 2019; - d. reach out to municipal and County governments and develop and implement a program for M-DCPS students to see firsthand how local government works: - e. develop and establish a Citizenship Awareness Campaign during the 2019-2020 school year; - secure grants or partnerships to cover expenses of programs; - g. expand efforts to encourage and increase student voter registration; and - 3. provide a report to the Board by May 3, 2019.
+- 1. review current civics education offerings in Miami-Dade County Public Schools; - 2. evaluate and consider, to the extent feasible and appropriate to: - a. expand the Project Citizen program to include third and fourth grade students; - b. expand the We The People program to all high school students; - c. develop and establish the Citizenship Professional Development Summer Institute during the Summer of 2019; - d. reach out to municipal and County governments and develop and implement a program for M-DCPS students to see firsthand how local government works; - e. develop and establish a Citizenship Awareness Campaign during the 2019-2020 school year; and - 3. provide a report to the Board by May 3, 2019.